benjaminparry/benjaminparry.github.io/_posts/2016-09-26-why-i-volunteer-and-why-you-should-too.md

 ### Forming new friendships and extending your peer and professional network

-One of the biggest gains I’ve got from volunteering is an ever-growing network of friends.
+One of the biggest gains from volunteering is an ever-growing network of friends.

 When I volunteered for UX London in 2013 I was fairly new to UX was only starting to gain a real understanding of what it was.
 Meeting the 20 or so other volunteers, each with a different background and career progression, was hugely insightful and encouraging.

-A large proportion of the volunteers returned, and over the next three years these bonds have strengthened and have developed into friendships.
-A large part of the conference excitement, year-on-year, is having that opportunity to see your friends again.
+A large proportion of the volunteers returned for subsequent conferences, and over the next three years these bonds have strengthened and have developed into friendships.
+A large part of the conference excitement, year-on-year, is having the opportunity to see your friends again.

 Volunteering also gives you the opportunity to speak with industry leaders and other professionals attending the course, work alongside them in workshops and share a pint or two at the after party bar.